As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 5. Create a template

-Instead of putting yourself through the agony of typing out a respectful yet firm reply each time, create template.
+Instead of putting yourself through the agony of typing out a respectful yet firm reply each time, create a template.

 If you’re using email, used canned email responses.
 If you're using a project management system, create a separate ‘Project’ that includes scripts.
 Then when you need to use one, just go into that project, copy it, go back into the client project and paste it in the conversation.